-Both Hockey Canada and Hockey Alberta are committed to a safe and fun environment for all participants to enjoy the game.
+Hockey Alberta is committed to a safe and fun environment for all participants to enjoy the game.
 Because of the nature of the game of hockey – the skills, the pace, and the playing area, injuries can occur from time to time.
 The impact of these unfortunate occurrences can be minimized by taking the proper steps to prevent, recognize, and manage injuries effectively.
-Read more >

 Due to the nature of concussions there are many signs and symptoms that could indicate a concussion has occurred, some of which are immediate and require immediate attention while others may appear gradually over a period of time.

 An important aspect of injury prevention is addressing concussions in sport and providing the information required in:

 - PREVENTION: Ultimately, we want to prevent concussions from occurring.
 That starts with respecting the safety and well-being of everyone sharing the ice with us, and includes wearing proper equipment, and eliminating dangerous hits.

 - RECOGNITION: What are the signs and symptoms of a concussion?
 Knowledge is key so we can observe and recognize a possible concussion, and get the person to medical attention.

 - RESPONSIBLE RETURN TO PLAY: Everyone wants to get back on the ice as soon as possible.
 With a concussion, there is a gradual, six-step process that must be followed, which includes observing and recognizing if symptoms return.